 Narcissus paper white flowers consist of small white blooms atop a green stem.
 These flowers can be great to use for pops of white or to achieve an all over neutral effect in a larger bouquet.

-Cost: $80 for 25 stems | Colors: White
+Cost: $190 for 100 stems | Colors: White

 Tulips have truly stood the test of time in romantic and lush bouquets.
 They can be seen in Dutch Masters’ paintings and have long been a symbol of beauty.
 Keep in mind, these flowers can be rather unpredictable when you cut them.
-They will look one way when you first arrange them and totally different the next day!
+Tulips will look one way when you first arrange them and totally different the next day!

 Cost: $60 for 20 stems | Colors: Pink, Orange, Purple, White, Red